 The Caltrans Active Transportation Plan for District 1 (CAT Plan) is part of a comprehensive effort to identify locations with bicycle and pedestrian needs in each Caltrans district across California.
-Caltrans staff will use the data and analysis in the plan to address active transportation needs along and across the State Highway System (SHS) in future construction or maintenance projects.
-The CAT Plan identifies challenges to people's ability to walk, bicycle, and reach transit on the SHS, which provides critical transportation routes in towns and cities across California.
-The Plan identifies gaps and barriers on the SHS and recommends priorities among need locations.
-The Summary Report provides an overview of walking and bicycling conditions on the SHS today, identifies locations where needs exist, recommends priorities, and describes next steps in the implementation process.
-A companion online Story Map provides an opportunity to view and interact with a series of maps that highlight the pedestrian and bicycling issues, needs, and opportunities described in this report.
+Caltrans staff will use the data and analysis in the plan to address active transportation needs along and across the State highway system (SHS) in future construction or maintenance projects.
+The CAT Plan identifies challenges people face in walking, bicycling, and reaching transit on the SHS, which provides critical transportation routes in towns and cities across California.
+The CAT Plan identifies gaps and barriers on the SHS and recommends priorities where needs exist.
+A companion online Story Map has interactive maps that highlight the pedestrian and bicycling issues, needs, and opportunities described in the CAT Plan.